ChrisDuffley/stationPlaylist/readme.md

 ## Version 25.06.11-LTS

+* Metadata streaming and status announcements settings panels will not be shown when opening add-on settings screen from Remote Studio.
 * In local Studio 6.20, NVDA will no longer announce wrong column content when vertical column navigation is set to "Time Scheduled" (Time column).
 * When performing playlist transcripts in local Studio 6.20, NVDA will include the correct column title for time column instead of time scheduled.
 * NVDA will no longer include empty column content when generating playlist transcripts in plain text and HTML list formats.